gedeontofidji/Documentation/pages/mydoc/mydoc_commenting_on_files.md

 Note that if you're making updates online, those updates will be out of sync with any local edits.

-{% include warning.html content="Don't make edits both online using Github's browser-based interface AND offline on your local machine using your local tools.
-When you try to push from your local, you'll likely get a merge conflict error.
-Instead, make sure you do a pull and update on your local after making any edits online." %}

 ## Prose.io

  Prose.io is an overlay on Github that would allow people to make comments in an easier interface.
 If you simply go to [prose.io](http://prose.io), it asks to authorize your Github account, and so it will read files directly from Github but in the Prose.io interface.